 One of Genesee’s first monks, Br Sylvester, served as a cook in the navy, baking as many as 400 loaves at a time for his shipmates.
 He continued to bake bread for his brothers at Genesee.

-As the community evolved, the first Monks’ loaf was shared with guests and the many local tradesmen who volunteered time and expertise to construct the Abbey’s first buildings.
+The first Monks’ loaves were shared with guests and the many local tradesmen who volunteered time and expertise to construct the Abbey’s first buildings.
 Everyone loved the bread and requests to buy loaves to take home began pouring in.
-Soon, monks were selling bread at local parishes on Sunday mornings.
-They built what was, for its time, a state of the art bakery.
-While it takes most new monasteries several years to develop an industry, Monks’ Bread was so successful that the Abbey attained financial autonomy within its first full year of operation.
+Soon, monks were selling bread at local parishes on Sunday mornings, and neighborhood stores were asking if they could sell the famous bread.

 Over the years, Monks’ grew exponentially.
 What started in the kitchen at the monastery soon became a state-of-the-art bakery.
 Monks’ Bread has been a favorite in the Northeast for decades.